NiryoRobotics/pyniryo/docs/examples/examples_tool_action.rst

 #.
 Going back to step 5's pose.

-There are plenty of ways to perform a pick and place with PyNiryo.
+There are plenty of ways to perform a pick and place with pyniryo.ned.
 Methods will be presented from the lowest to highest level.

 Code Baseline